 BSocSci (Hon) · MSocSci (Hon) · PGCertHSci · PGDipPsychPrac

-Juanita is a self-motivated and compassionate individual who genuinely cares for the welfare of others.
+Juanita is a self-motivated and compassionate individual who cares for the welfare of others.
 She enjoys meeting people from all walks of life and has experience dealing with diverse cultures and ethnicities.
-This assists her in building and maintaining effective relationships; working in a culturally and ethically appropriate manner.